 Issue alerts trigger whenever any issue in a project matches specified criteria.
 You can create alerts for issue-level changes, such as:

 - Issue frequency increasing

-- Resolved and ignored issues becoming unresolved
+- Resolved and archived issues becoming unresolved

 You can find a full list of issue alert triggers in Issue Alert Configuration.